kdegeek/nextcloud-door-estimator/README.md

    - Start dev server: `npm start` (if supported)

 5. **Code style**
-   - Use TypeScript and React best practices.
+   - Use TypeScript and Vue 3 best practices.
    - Follow the structure in `src/` and `js/`.

+> **Note:** This project uses [Vue 3](https://vuejs.org/) with the Composition API and [@vue/test-utils](https://test-utils.vuejs.org/) v2+ for all component testing.
+If you are migrating from an older version, ensure all dependencies and test utilities are updated for Vue 3 compatibility.

 ### Backend (PHP/Nextcloud)